 In Microsoft Excel, we can store our data in various formats.
 From the Insert tab of the Excel ribbon, we can add Images, Charts, SmartArt, Text Boxes, Symbols, Equations, and many other items to represent our data.

 Consequently, the main advantage of using Excel is its immense number of built-in functions.
 More than 300 regular and professional functions are programmed in the Excel directory.

 In addition, by embedding the VBA code, you can set your own customize working formula.

 Ironically, in a CSV file, you cannot do any of this.
 You can only keep some plain text with the comma separator.

 Read More: How to Convert CSV to XLSX without Opening

 As the CSV file only stores plain text with a separator, this file can easily open using any text editor on your device instead of Microsoft Excel.
 In our previous section, we opened it with the Notepad tool.

 Besides that, you can also open the file using the Wordpad application.

 In contrast, the file you saved in an Excel format (.xls, .xlsx, .xlsm) can’t able to open it without the Microsoft application.

-Read More: How to Open CSV File with Columns in Excel (3 Easy Ways)
+Read More: How to Convert CSV to Excel with Columns

 8. Internal and External Link